eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 window.shuttle = {};
 ~~~

-Anything, therefore, *not* defined in a function gets attached to the global `window` object.
+Anything, therefore, that is *not* defined in a function gets attached to the global `window` object.
 In contrast, anything defined anywhere (yes, anywhere) in a function is scoped to the function:

 ~~~ javascript
 window.shuttle = {};